-Executive Sessions on Politics and Extractive Industries
+The Executive Session on the Politics of Extractive Industries

-The emerging consensus is that, in part, progress on these fronts has been impeded by the relative neglect by the field of political considerations.
+At the same time, there is a growing sense within the field that despite the great advancements in transparency, data generation, acceptance of good governance norms, availability of technical assistance, and other accomplishments, the many activities, strategies and research thus far have not significantly advanced the ultimate goals of the field, including improved well-being of citizens in resource-rich countries.
+The emerging consensus is that, in part, progress on these fronts has been impeded by inadequate attention devoted by the GEI field to political considerations, a conclusion that has also been emerging in the broader development field beyond EI.
 Such political considerations include, for instance, better understandings of: the landscape, workings, and interactions of relevant domestic and global institutions; the impact of different distributions of power on how policies are selected and implemented; the nature of political will and different types of incentives and constraints facing key actors along the decision chain; how these, in turn, influence policy preferences, implementation and impacts; and other political dynamics at local, sub-national, national, regional and global levels that can determine how extractive industries will be governed and what the actual outcomes of their development in a given country will be.

 Updates and outcomes of these executive sessions will be posted on this page.

 - Dr. Mohammed Amin Adam, Deputy Minister of Energy, Ghana